Les Aiguilles de Port Coton au coucher de soleilPort Coton est l'un des meilleurs sites pour observer le soleil couchant

 The beginning of the series

-No matter the reality, Claude Monet wants to paint the feeling, that is to say “what happens between the motif and his eye“.
-He will put into practice the juxtaposition of colors: he applies green and red and the eye will mix the color to make brown appear.
-He also uses the contrast to illustrate the violence of storms or the pastel with disappearance of the motif in calm weather.
+No matter the reality, Claude Monet seeks to paint the “feeling” or “vibe”, that is to say, “what happens between the subject and his eye”.
+He will play with the juxtaposition of colours, applying some green and red side-by-side and letting the eye do the work of mixing the colour to bring out brown.
+He also uses contrast to illustrate the violence of the storms or pastel tones with the disappearance of the motif in calm weather.

-Whatever his technique, Claude Monet seeks to paint the moment, the time that arises, the ephemeral.
+With whichever technique he employs, Claude Monet seeks to paint the moment, the fleeting moments, the ephemeral..

-Or, the wind, the storm “pisses off” the painter…and there is reason for it!
-Seized by moments of discouragement, he then destroys his paintings.
-Thankfully, Claude Monet is surrounded: as early as the end of September he recruits Poly, then Peter Russel’s gardener, to help him carry easels and pallets on the steep paths of the wild coast.
-A true friendship will be born between them:
+The wind and storms ‘annoy’ the painter… and it’s no wonder!
+Gripped by moments of discouragement, he destroys a number of his canvases.
+Fortunately, Claude Monet is not alone: by the end of September, he has recruited Poly, Peter Russel’s gardener, to help him carry easels and palettes along the steep coastal paths .
+A true friendship will blossom between them:

-“My brave Poly, who watches me paint with admiration, was sorry to see me touch it up, claiming that it would be a crime to touch up such good things, that he would defy anyone to do the same, and that it was the best I had done.”
+“My good Poly, who watches me paint with admiration, was sorry to see me touch them up, claiming that it would be a crime to alter such good things, that he challenged anyone to do better, and that it was the best I had ever done.”

 Rocks at Goulphar

 At the same time (late November) he is expected by his friend, Octave Mirbeau in Noirmoutier.
-The latter, tired of waiting, joined Monet in Belle-Île and was struck by his work:
+The latter, tired of waiting, joins Monet in Belle-Île and is struck by his work:

 “I went to spend 8 days with Monet in Belle-Île…He did very great things: it will be a new strength of his talent.
 A terrible, formidable Monet.”

-Gustave Geffroy is an art critic who regularly publishes his papers in the newspaper “La Justice” that Clémenceau pilots.
+Gustave Geffroy is an art critic who regularly publishes his articles in the newspaper “La Justice”, managed by Clémenceau.

-In the midst of a political crisis, he goes on the trail of Auguste Blanqui, exiled on Belle-île.
-There he will meet Claude Monet, at the Marec Inn, and a cart ride to La Pointe des Poulains will seal their friendship.
+In the midst of a political crisis, he goes on the trail of Auguste Blanqui, exiled to Belle-île.
+There he will meet Claude Monet at the Marec Inn, and a horse cart ride to La Pointe des Poulains will seal their friendship.

-Monet would offer him the painting “Rochers à Port Goulphar” in 1900 when Gustave Geffroy became the great painter’s biographer.
+Monet would eventually give him the painting “Rochers à Port Goulphar” in 1900, when Gustave Geffroy became the great painter’s biographer.

 Walks and itineraries